TRANSPONDER – Transnational biodiversity and ecosystem assessment approaches for pondscapes in Europe

 2017 – 2020

-This project is financed by the INTERREG V-A AT-HU 2014-2020 call of the European Union, as a cooperation between Fertő-Hanság (Hungary), and Neusiedler See – Seewinkel National Parks (Austria), Biological Station Neusiedler See (AT) and WasserCluster Lunz, with Fertő-Hanság NP as the Lead Partner.
+This project was financed by the INTERREG V-A AT-HU 2014-2020 call of the European Union, as a cooperation between Fertő-Hanság (Hungary), and Neusiedler See – Seewinkel National Parks (Austria), Biological Station Neusiedler See (AT) and WasserCluster Lunz, with Fertő-Hanság NP as the Lead Partner.

 – feeding ecology of fairy shrimps and the role of environment in explaining diet shift (experiments, stable isotopes),